DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-07-31-android-udacity-capstone.md

 I created widget which displays quotes, and configured it to update once every day.

 ## Accessibility, i18n & Corner cases
-- i18n: Externalize all strings in strings.xml and never hard-code.
+- i18n: Externalize all strings in strings.xml instead of hard-coding them.
 - Talk back: Mostly requires adding content-description to all ImageViews, buttons and such.
 - DPad: Requires adding attributes (focusable, descendantFocusability, clickable) in relevant xmls.
 - RTL: Requires adding start/end instead of left/right in layout xmls.